Are you wondering what rights you own? Consult the Copyright Way Finder.

 If you are a student or a member of the faculty or staff, see the University of Arkansas's policy regarding copyright ownership for work which you produce on Patent and Copyright Policy.
 [Board Policy 210.1 (Patent and Copyright Policy)]

 Do you want a general overview of copyright?
-Visit the research guide Copyright and Fair Use: The Basics.
+Visit the library guide Copyright and Fair Use.

 Do you want to read the law for yourself?
 You'll find the complete Copyright Law of the United States online.
-This publication contains the text of title 17 of the United States Code, including all amendments enacted by Congress through June 30, 2016.
-It includes the Copyright Act of 1976 and all subsequent amendments to copyright law; the Semiconductor Chip Protection Act of 1984, as amended; and the Vessel Hull Design Protection Act, as amended.
+This publication contains the text of Title 17 of the United States Code, including all amendments enacted by Congress through 27 December 2020.

 You've been offered a book publishing contract – congratulations!
 But if you find the contract terms puzzling and you'd like to consult a veteran publishing professional, feel free to make an appointment with Melody Herr in the Office of Scholarly Communications.